ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/027_Command_Line_Options.md

 # Command Line Options

-# Zorro command line
+# Automatization with the command line (Zorro S)

-Zorro can be started directly from an external program, a shortcut, a batch file, the Windows command shell, or a PHP **exec** call on a Windows server.
+Zorro S can be started directly from an external program, a shortcut, a batch file, the Windows command shell, or a PHP **exec** call on a Windows server.
+In this way, Zorro training or tests can be automatized.
 The command line looks like this:

 **"C:\\Users\\YourName\\Zorro\\Zorro.exe" _\[filename\]_** **_\[options\]_**